The flexible program of study is designed to provide excellent training and research opportunities individually tailored to each student's needs.

 The key components of the graduate program are:

-1. Rotations: Students conduct rotations with different labs during the first academic year.
-These rotations provide opportunity to explore different research interests prior to the selection of a Ph.D. supervisor at the end of the first academic year.
+1. Rotations: Students conduct rotations with different labs during the first academic semester.
+These rotations provide opportunity to explore different research interests prior to the selection of a Ph.D. supervisor at the end of the first academic semester.

 2. Course work: All students are required to take four 3-credit core courses and an additional six credit hours (2 electives) of relevant graduate level coursework.